 Are you Celebrating Advent?
 Do you wonder what Advent is?
 For a long time…even as a Christian, I did not know what Advent was.
 There is no shame in not knowing…the Christian walk is about learning and growing…right?!
-So I wanted to share What is Advent and 10 ways to Celebrate, so that you may consider having a fun and Christ Centered Christmas.
+I wanted to share these 10 Wonderful Ways to Celebrate Advent at Home, so that you may consider having a fun and Christ Centered Christmas.

 I hope you will join me in Celebrating Advent.. because He has come and He will come again!